ad-freiburg/esa2018-experiment/BLOGPOST.md

 1. ESA is a medium-sized conference with a relatively tightly-knit community and a one-tier PC.
 2. In online discussions, threads frequently stall because PC members forget or not bother to reply because of other obligations.
 For this experiment, great care was taken to remind PC members to give feedback so that no discussion threads stalled.
-3. The reviewing "algorithm" was laid out beforehand in great detail.
+3. The reviewing "algorithm" was laid out beforehand in detail.
 4. The PCs were selected so that their diversity (with respect to seniority, gender, topic, continent) was as similar as possible.

-Neglecting any of these factors adds further randomness to the process.
-The results from this experiment are therefore really what is left when you control forthe above mentioned factors as much as possible.
+Larger conference, two-tier PCs, unresponsive PC members, underspecified guidelines, and variance in diversity most likely all further increase the randomness in the reviewing process.

 ## PART 3: What now?